Hallur20/GutenbergDatabaseExamProject/README.md

 ])
 ```
 <h1>Measure Behavior</h1>
 <h4>The application behavior measurements are obtained after creating a connection to the databases for each execute query (Time = DbConnectionTime + queryExcutionTime).
 That's why it took longer time then expected, but if we connected to the database before executing the queries, we would only have taken the time for the query execution.
-With that process we would obtain better results (Time =  queryExcutionTime).</h4>
+With that process we would have obtained better results (Time =  queryExcutionTime).</h4>

 <table>
 <thead>